marcinwolder/pandapath/README.md

 PandaPath is a travel planning platform that combines a Python/Flask backend, an Angular frontend, and an optional self-hosted Llama-based summarization service to build personalized city itineraries.
-The backend fetches attractions from Google Places, weather providers, and Firebase, optimizes each day with OR-Tools, enriches stops with nearby dining, and produces a natural-language summary.
-The frontend guides travellers through preference collection, authentication, and itinerary review.
+The backend fetches attractions from Google Places, weather providers, and a local JSON cache, optimizes each day with OR-Tools, enriches stops with nearby dining, and produces a natural-language summary.
+The frontend guides travellers through preference collection and itinerary review.

 Key capabilities
 ----------------